B1ackChar1ie/Poised-Project-Management/README.md

 # Poised-Project-Management

-Poised is a Project Management Application that I build while attending a Software Engineering Bootcamp.
+Poised is a Project Management Application.